 Now I know you can buy gluten-free angel food cake mixes, but really?
 I just cannot imagine.
 First, angel food cake recipes are so easy to make to make from scratch.
 Second, any cake mixes have preservatives and what not.
 Third, gluten-free mixes are expensive!
 Fourth, homemade just tastes better!

-However, I had baked gluten-free for three years when I finally decided to convert it.
-I used Gluten Free Mama’s Almond Blend Flour which measures cup-for-cup with regular flour.
+I used my favorite Gluten Free Mama’s Almond Blend Flour which measures cup-for-cup with regular flour.
 (How easy is that?)
 It should have been a “piece a cake” to convert!
 I was so intimidated, I even called Rachel at Gluten Free Mama to see if she had ever made one.
 At that time she had not.
 (It fun to talk with her and she was so encouraging.)
 I pondered the recipe for another month or two.
 Then one day towards the end of summer I decided to go for it!
 My first attempt was pretty successful.
 It looked like an angel food cake and while it tasted okay, it was not quite there.

-Last spring around my birthday, I was craving angel food cake.
-After reviewing my recipe notes, I decreased the xanthan gum and increased the homemade vanilla extract.
+The next time around my birthday, I was craving angel food cake.
+After reviewing my recipe notes, I made the decision decrease the xanthan gum and increase the homemade vanilla extract.
 I could not be happier with the results!Print

 Ingredients for Gluten-Free Angel Food Cake: